Attaching wood to concrete floors and walls

 Fire the fasteners into the mortar joints

 Attach furring strips to walls using either 1-1/2 in. standard drive pins or washered drive pins (if the wood splits).
-The trigger-activated PAT shown is a single-shot tool that loads like the hammer-activated model.
+The trigger-activated power actuated tool shown is a single-shot tool that loads like the hammer-activated model.
 For the best bond, use adhesive on the 1x2s first and fire the drive pins only into horizontal mortar joints.
 There may not be enough mortar in the vertical joints to properly capture a fastener.
 If you must fasten into the concrete block face, fire only into the core wall located at the very center of the block or you may crack the block.

 Washered fastener and power loads